 Environmental and Energy Law

-From protecting natural resources to regulations about land use and development, the impact of environmental and energy law reaches far and wide.
 At USF, you’ll gain the theoretical foundation and hands-on experiences that will catapult you into a successful career in environmental and energy law.

-Our Environmental Law Student and Alumni Society provides an interactive forum for USF alumni, students, and faculty interested in environmental, energy, and natural resources law.
+The Environmental Law Student and Alumni Society provides an interactive forum for USF alumni, students, and faculty interested in environmental, energy, and natural resources law.

 “I love seeing students’ eyes open and horizons expand as they engage in the wide range of exciting externships the Bay Area offers.
 And our new Environmental Law Student and Alumni Society is providing a much-needed bridge between our students and experienced alums who have proven eager to help law students transition into the world of practice.”